 When you connect to a public Wi-Fi hotspot, in most cases, that internet hotspot is not secure.

 Anyone can join the hotspot’s network, and without the need for a password.
-That means your online activities other users on the network, like that shifty guy sitting across the room at your local café, can easily monitor your online activities.
+That means your online activities can easily be monitored by other users on the network, like that shifty guy sitting across the room at your local café.

 When using a VPN with Automatic Unsecured Wi-Fi Protection (also known as Public Wi-Fi Protection), your VPN app will automatically connect to a VPN server to encrypt and hide your internet activities from prying eyes.